harrisonlab/neonectria_ditissima/README.md

 # neonectria_ditissima
 Scripts used during analysis of neonectria_ditissima genomes.

-neonectria_galligena
+neonectria_ditissima
 ====================

-Commands used during analysis of the neonectria_galligena genome.
-Note - all this work was performed in the directory: /home/groups/harrisonlab/project_files/neonectria_galligena
+Commands used during analysis of the neonectria_ditissima genome.
+Note - all this work was performed in the directory: /home/groups/harrisonlab/project_files/neonectria_ditissima

 The following is a summary of the work presented in this Readme:
 Data organisation: